yhagio/tutorialedge.net/content/python/python-decorators-tutorial.md

 > This Tutorial was written using Python 3.6

 In this tutorial I am going to be demonstrating the wonderful concept that is Python decorators.
+We'll look at the various attributes of Python that make writing your own decorators fairly simple and then we'll cover some cool examples as to how you can use decorators to improve the performance of some types of applications.

 ## Video Tutorial

+If you prefer, feel free to check out the video version of this course, like and subscribe to my channel for more Python related video content!

 <div style="position:relative;height:0;padding-bottom:56.3%"><iframe src="https://www.youtube.com/embed/7ipNLN9y-nc?ecver=2" style="position:absolute;width:100%;height:100%;left:0" width="639" height="360" frameborder="0" gesture="media" allowfullscreen></iframe></div>